hamed1-sh/Simple-projects/README.md

-# Calculating Square root of number
+# Insertion sort
-I implement this concept using binary search and it works with a appropriate approximation
+Doing this sort with binary search in order to decrease complexity to nlogn